 I-2 derivative visas for spouses and children

 Husbands / wives and children under the age of 21 who wish to accompany the holder need an I-2 derived visa.
 The requirement is that couples must have a legal marriage to qualify.

 The basic requirements for this visa are the same as for the visa holder and you must add the following:

 - Attend the interview with the consular officer at the embassy headquarters on the scheduled date.
 It may be the same day that it is the applicant’s 1st visa, if they applied for the visa together.

 - Submit Form DS-157 and Form DS-156 to each applicant separately.

 If you need legal help for this type of visa or want to know how to obtain the Green Card more expeditiously, contact us.
-Our Lluis Law immigration attorneys offer you a free, no-obligation consultation.
+Our Lluis Law immigration attorneys offer you a private, no-obligation consultation.
 They are expert professionals who have successfully advised and represented hundreds of immigrants in the Los Angeles area.